Shami15/Shami15/README.md

 👋 Hello, my name is Shammar and I am a full stack developer.
 I have experience with
-  HTML
+  - HTML
-  CSS
+  - CSS
-  Javascript
+  - Javascript
-  Typescript
+  - Typescript
-  PHP
+  - PHP

 I have also worked with frameworks such as,
-  Ionic
+  - Ionic
-  React
+  - React
-  React Native
+  - React Native

-Currently I am interested in and learning RPA technologies.
+Currently I am interested in, and learning RPA technologies.

 View my Code Pen Here